-gerrymandering and patterns of voter residence and less-partisan districting.
-This analysis can be used to define Analysis #2, an index of gerrymandering that depends directly on the partisan redistricter's desired goal: the packing of opponents, as measured by election returns.
+Here we will lopsided examine patterns in gerrymandered states, and compare them to nongerrymandered This allows states. comparison of the magnitude the of effects of gerrymandering and of patterns voter residence and lesspartisan districting.
+This analysis can be used to define Analysis #2. an index of gerrymandering that depends directly on the partisan redistricter's desired goal: the packing of opponents, as measured by election returns.

 Gerrymandered districts show a distinctive pattern of lopsided votes (Figure 5).
 Figure 5a shows a histogram of two-party vote share for 2012 House districts that were asymmetric to favor Republicans.
 In this histogram, two peaks are apparent: a narrow peak centered near a 40% Democratic vote share, and a broader peak centered near a 30% Republican vote share (indicated on the histograms by a 60% to 80% Democratic vote share).
 Both of these peaks are sufficiently prominent that they can also be seen in a histogram drawn using all states nationwide (Figure 5a).
-The peaks are considerably more prominent when the histogram includes only Republicanfavoring states (Figures 5b and 5c) or Democratic-favoring states (Figure 5d).
+The peaks are considerably more prominent when the histogram includes only Republican-favoring states (Figures 5b and 5c) or Democratic-favoring states (Figure 5d).

 However, voter packing can be asymmetric simply by virtue of the fact that voters arrange themselves in a manner that is not symmetric.
-Therefore any measure of gerrymandering-based packing must be done relative to a baseline of how voters "pack themselves"81.
+Therefore any measure of gerrymandering-based packing must be done relative to a baseline of how voters "pack themselves".
 Specifically, it has been suggested that structural factors such as concentration of Democrats in urban areas may have a greater effect than partisan redistricting.
-I will now quantify the size of these two effects.
+We will now quantify the size of these two effects.
 Since both real packing by redistricters and virtual packing by structural factors are likely to have similar manifestations, they can be examined using the same statistical tools.